coste-v/kubernetes_infra_tutorial/Part4.md

       - --kubelet-insecure-tls  # line added !
 ```

-Then at the root folder of your cloned project, run the following command :
+Then at the root folder of the cloned project, run the following command :

 ```bash
 kubectl apply -f deploy/kubernetes